-- The skipper, as the owner's representative, has the overall responsibility for the safety and health of the crew and the safe operation of the fishing vessel. - Crew should co-operate with the owner, the skipper and other crew members to maintain their own health and safety as well as the health and safety of other crew members and other persons on board. - If there are any crew-members who are on medication, they must carry the necessary amounts of medical supplies that would be sufficient for the duration of the entire fishing trip. - The crew-members should be free of any encumbrances which hampers their stay out at sea. - Any member of the crew that is suspected to be ill, should not be enlisted for the fishing trip. - All crew members should keep the skipper and their colleagues informed of any allergies to certain types of medication (if any) and also of all other medical requirements.
+- The captain, as the owner's representative, has the overall responsibility for the safety and health of the crew and the safe operation of the fishing vessel. - Crew should co-operate with the owner, the captain and other crew members to maintain their own health and safety as well as the health and safety of other crew members and persons on board. - All crew members should keep the captain and their colleagues informed of any allergies to certain types of medication (if any) and also any other medical requirements. - If there are any crew members who are on medication, they must carry medical supplies sufficient for the duration of the entire fishing trip. - The crew members should be free of any encumbrances which hampers their stay out at sea. - Any member of the crew that is suspected to be ill, should not be enlisted for the fishing trip.